ariel-frischer/py-opencommmit/README.md

 Why did I port this?
 I wanted a full python dependency chain for my application, not requiring node kept a slim docker runtime container.

 ## Roadmap
-- [ ] Remove older *.ts file references if they are not yet implelmented.
+- [ ] Remove older *.js file references if they are not yet implemented.
-- [ ] Impelement most of the other core functionality of original opencommit.
+- [ ] Implement most of the other core functionality of original opencommit.
 - [X] Commit command seems to work
 - [ ] Have not fully tested `config` command
 - [ ] Have not fully tested `githook` command